open-telemetry/otel-arrow/README.md

 This repository recently migrated from the [github.com/f5/otel-arrow-adapter](https://github.com/f5/otel-arrow-adapter), and we are preparing it for a beta release.
-While the repository is still in transition, the primary OpenTelemetry Collector componebnts are housed here:
+While the repository is still in transition, the primary OpenTelemetry Collector components are housed here:

 - [OTel Arrow Receiver](./collector/receiver/otelarrowreceiver/README.md)